 - Employees might want to go back to school to finish a degree.

-- Employees may need to take some time off for their mental health.
+- Employees may need to take some time off for their mental health or other medical reasons.

 - There might be a serious death in the family.